Standard Model Theory for the FCC-ee Tera-Z stage: QED deconvolution and pseudo-observables at FCC-ee precision

-Finally, let us come back to the problem that MC programs were always regarded as too slow for fitting procedure, if used in a straightforward way.
-For instance, recent calculation of the cross sections and $A_{FB}$ with five digit precision using KKMC in ref.~\cite{Jadach:2018lwm}, have required generating $\sim 10^{10}$ events, which was taking 3 days of CPU time on the 100-processor farm.
-The use of the MC in the fitting procedure is, however, not so hopeless, because such a long MC run to get high precision is needed only once, for central values of a few parameters in the effective Born of the EWPP construction.
-Small deviations $\sim 0.1\%$ away from the central value can be calculated very quickly with $<10^{-4}$ precision using small differences of the MC weights corresponding to EWPP deviations from the central values, needed for the fitting procedure.
-Moreover, the dependence of the realistic observable on these small variations of EWPPs are ideally linear, hence linear extrapolation using only 2-3 points in each variable will work with sufficient precision over the entire interesting range of all EWPPs in the matrix element of the effective Born required in the fits.
-In addition, modern methods of calculating 2-3 loop EW corrections numerically, see Chapter~\ref{chmt} in the present report, consume also much of CPU time per phase space point, then look-up tables and interpolation over space of input parameters and phase space of external legs, will be mandatory anyway.
-This kind of pre-calculated EW higher order corrections will also speed-up considerably fitting procedures using MC programs.
+Finally, let us come back to the problem that MC programs were always regarded as too slow for the fitting procedure, if used in a straightforward way.
+For instance, recent calculations of the cross-sections and $A_\mathrm{FB}$ with five-digit precision, using {\tt KKMC} \cite{Jadach:2018lwm}, have required the generation of ${\sim}10^{10}$ events, which took 3\,days of CPU time on the 100-processor farm.
+The use of the MC in the fitting procedure is, however, not so hopeless, because such a long MC run to get high precision is needed only once, for central values of a few parameters in the effective Born term of the EWPP construction.
+Small deviations, ${\sim}0.1\%$ away from the central value, can be calculated very quickly with ${<}10^{-4}$ precision using small differences of the MC weights corresponding to EWPP deviations from the central values, needed for the fitting procedure.
+Moreover, the dependence of the realistic observable on these small variations of EWPPs is ideally linear; hence, linear extrapolation using only two--three points in each variable will work with sufficient precision over the entire interesting range of all EWPPs in the matrix element of the effective Born term required in the fits.
+In addition, modern methods of calculating two- and three-loop EW corrections numerically, see Chapter~\ref{chmt}, also consume a great deal of CPU time per phase space point; then look-up tables and interpolation over space of input parameters and phase space of external legs will be mandatory anyway.
+This kind of pre-calculated EW higher-order correction will also considerably speed up fitting procedures using MC programs.